CRASHARKI/ctwin-tp/README.md

 -   NTSC-J (SLPM-65801)
 ## Content
 These are the improved textures included in this pack:
 -   Boss galleries with variants.
-(WIP)
 -   Enemy galleries with variants.
 (WIP)
 -   Concept galleries with variants.
 (TODO)
 -   Storyboard galleries with variants.
 (TODO)